circleapp20/circle-backend/README.md

 ## Development

+Circle was developed using node version 12.18.0 and yarn version 1.22.4.
+Install this version of node and yarn using either nvm or downloading the specific versions from the website.

-To start development on circle, you need to have Google Cloud account and a firebase account.
+You need to have Google Cloud account and a firebase account.
 These can be easily accessed if you have a gmail account.
 Circle makes use of nodemailer to send its own mail to various clients.

 The nodemailer makes use of Google OAuth2 to send emails to clients.
 Check [here]() to setup nodemailer with Google OAuth2